 Your Staff Information

-Your Staff Information (Privacy Policy)
+Your Staff/Volunteer Information (Privacy Policy)

-This privacy notice tells you about information we obtain, hold and use about you.
+This privacy notice tells you about information we obtain, hold, and use about you.
 It describes what we do with it, how we will look after it and who we share it with.
 It covers information we collect directly from you as well as information we may get from other individuals or organisations.

 This notice does not provide exhaustive detail.
 However, we keep and maintain accurate and detailed records about how your information is used.
 We can provide further detail and explanation outside of this information should it be requested and without charge.
 Contact details can be found at the end of this page.